-Each of the executive Director has entered into a service agreement with the Company for an initial term of three years commencing from the date of appointment.
+The executive Director has entered into a service agreement with the Company with no specific term.

-Each of the non-executive Director has signed a letter of appointment with the Company with no specific term.
+Each non-executive Director has signed a letter of appointment with the Company with no specific term.

-Each of the independent non-executive Director has signed a letter of appointment with the Company with a term of two years and is renewable automatically for successive term of one year from the next day after the expiry of the first appointment (the "3-year appointment").
+Each independent non-executive Director has signed a letter of appointment with the Company with a term of two years and is renewable automatically for successive term of one year from the next day after the expiry of the first appointment (the "3-year appointment").